 A low-carb diet is the best long-term solution to escape sugar addiction.
 But adapting to your new lifestyle might take a while.

-And cravings can attack at any point.
+And sugar cravings can attack at any point.

 If you’re a bodybuilder or weightlifter, increasing muscle size and strength is clearly your usual priority.
 But when you’re prepping for a contest, photo shoot, or other main event, cutting becomes your main concern.